Eduardo Kac: 2000s

-In one of his best known works, GFP Bunny, presented in 2000 in Avignon, France, Kac commissioned a French laboratory to create a green-fluorescent rabbit; a rabbit born with a Green Fluorescent Protein (GFP) gene from a type of jellyfish.
+In one of his best known works, GFP Bunny, presented in 2000 in Avignon, France, Kac claimed to have commissioned a French laboratory to create a green-fluorescent rabbit; a rabbit born with a Green Fluorescent Protein (GFP) gene from a type of jellyfish.
 Kac named the rabbit Alba.
-Under a specific blue light, the rabbit fluoresces green.
+Under a specific UV light, the rabbit fluoresces green.
 GFP Bunny proved to be hugely controversial, in part due to the unprecedented nature of the artwork, in part because of the general lack of familiarity with the safety of the process at the close of the twentieth century.
-The safety of the process was evidenced by the award of the Nobel Prize, in 2008, to the inventors of the GFP technique.
-The cultural contribution made by GFP Bunny was acknowledged by one of the scientists in his Nobel Lecture on December 8, 2008.

-Kac's original aim was for Alba to live with his family, but prior to the scheduled release of Alba to Kac, the lab retracted their agreement and decided that Alba should remain in the lab.
+Kac's claimed that his original aim was for Alba to live with his family, but that prior to the scheduled release of Alba to Kac, the lab retracted their agreement and decided that Alba should remain in the lab.
 Kac responded by creating a series of works that called for her freedom.
 Other works would follow, focused on celebrating her life.
+In reality, Kac had only met Alba on his visit to the French lab.
+And while he had the consent of Houdebine to go in debate, the institution never agreed to public appearance of their GFP rabbits.
+When Kac's plea to get Alba was denied he went on to publish the artificially green photos, and declared it was his commission, and accused the institute of censorship.

-As familiarity with bio art, in particular, and biotechnology, in general, increased in the first twenty years of the twentieth century, GFP Bunny ceased to be controversial and gained significant presence in popular culture, appearing in franchises such Big Bang Theory, Sherlock, and Simpsons, and in novels such as Oryx and Crake, by Margaret Atwood, and Next, by Michael Crichton.
+GFP Bunny appeared in Big Bang Theory, Sherlock, and Simpsons, and in novels such as Oryx and Crake, by Margaret Atwood, and Next, by Michael Crichton.

-His work Natural History of the Enigma (2003–2008) continued in the theme of bio art by merging his DNA with that of a petunia, creating a hybrid organism that Kac called a plantimal.
+His work Natural History of the Enigma (2003–2008) continued in the theme of bio art by merging his DNA with that of a petunia, creating a hybrid organism that Kac called a "plantimal".
 The plant, also given the name Edunia (from Eduardo and Petunia), mimicked the flow of blood through human veins by mixing Kac's DNA only with the plant's genetic components that made the veins in its leaves red.

-Kac's bio art has been celebrated by contemporary at critics and historians.
-Frank Popper called it "revolutionary" and Didier Ottinger wrote that "the fluorescent rabbit poses questions that lead toward a redefinition of our aesthetic notions and criteria".
-Christiane Paul stated that "Kac's approach recalls that of Renaissance artists such as Raphael and Leonardo da Vinci, who were fascinated equally by the universal laws of science and the universal truths of art."
-Eleanor Heartney wrote that in Kac's transgenic art "advances in bio-engineering and genome research are applied to living entities in ways that raise philosophical questions about the ethics of science and the human potential to alter the basis of natural law".